l2dy/intellij-rust-unofficial-plugin/README.md

 ## Compatible IDEs

-So far probably can be installed to the same IDE's as were supported by original plugin (https://github.com/intellij-rust/intellij-rust/?tab=readme-ov-file#compatible-ides)
+So far this plugin can probably be installed onto the same IDE list that was available the [original plugin](https://github.com/intellij-rust/intellij-rust/?tab=readme-ov-file#compatible-ides).

-The plugin is compatible with all IntelliJ-based IDEs starting from the version 2024.1, install the original rust deprecated extension if you need an earlier one.
+As for now, plugin supports latest stable and the most previous stable version (although it can be changed in future).
+Consider using the original Rust plugin if you need to work with a version earlier than 2024.1; Consider contributing if this community plugin  does not enable support of the new IDEs fast enough.

 This plugin has been proven to work with:
 * PyCharm 2024.2 Community as well as Professional